 You could also be awarded compensation to pay for medical bills, rehabilitation, loss of wages, vehicle damage, or pain and suffering.
 An injury lawyer at Zinda Law Group can help determine what damages you are entitled to and pursue them aggressively on your behalf.

 You may have to negotiate with an insurance company and their attorneys for settlement of your claim.
-Insurance companies profit by denying or minimizing claims and will try to reduce the amount of compensation you receive.
+Insurance companies profit by denying or minimizing claims and will try to reduce the amount of compensation you receive, especially if the accident involved someone without car insurance.
 An experienced attorney can help you negotiate with the insurance companies or individuals and ensure the best outcome for your case.

 Colorado Car Accident Laws